Credit Impact of a Debt Settlement Program

 No matter how you decide to handle your debt, it’s likely to have a significant impact on your credit.
 So what happens to your credit if you consolidate your debt with a debt settlement program?
 There are no guarantees, but here are some things to keep in mind.

-Nearly all debt settlement programs require you to discontinue making payments to your creditors while funds are accrued for your eventual settlement offer.
+That's because nearly all debt settlement programs require you to discontinue making payments to your creditors while funds are accrued for your eventual settlement offer.
 Payment history is the number one factor in nearly all major credit scoring models.
 This means that your credit score is likely to be hurt significantly by the months of missed payments required for most settlement programs.

 The older the age of your open credit accounts, the better.
 Debt settlement usually requires that your credit accounts become severely delinquent – at which point they are very likely to be closed.
 Those accounts closing could lower the overall age of your accounts and drop your score slightly, although the impact would likely be minimal compared to the damage done by the accounts becoming severely delinquent.